mkantz84/weather-assignment/README.md

 5. Add a button to run the endpoint call, and not on every input change.
 6. Im not a designer, but I guess the UI can look better.
 7. Add a message when the data returns empty or with error - now the graph is just empty.
-8. Add components for handling errors.
+8. Add Error Boundaries components.

 Overall I really enjoyed the assignment.
 Thank you!